Cruel and Unusual Punishment

 Deliberate indifference is a fairly high standard to meet because the inmate must show more than mere negligence on the part of corrections personnel.

 Excessive Force Claims

-Of the claims that prisoners can make under the Eighth Amendment's cruel and unusual punishment provision, one of the more common is excessive force.
-With these claims, a prisoner may allege that correctional staff used physical force against them.
-However, in a prison setting, the use of physical force and restraints are commonplace and oftentimes required to maintain order and safety.
-So, in this environment, what constitutes "excessive force"?
+One of the claims that prisoners can make under the Eighth Amendment's cruel and unusual punishment provision is for excessive force.
+With excessive force claims, a prisoner may allege that correctional staff used excessive physical force against them.
+However, in a prison setting, the use of physical force and restraints are commonplace and may be required to maintain order and safety.
+In a prison environment, what constitutes "excessive force"?

-The Supreme Court addressed this in a case from 1992 where an inmate was beaten by prison guards while handcuffed and shackled, in plain view of a supervisor.
-One of the issues in that case was whether the prisoner had suffered a "significant injury" or whether his injuries were minor requiring no medical attention.
+In a Supreme Court case from 1992, an inmate was beaten by prison guards while handcuffed and shackled, in plain view of a supervisor.
+One of the questions in that case was whether the prisoner had suffered a "significant injury" or whether his injuries were minor requiring no medical attention.
 The Supreme Court held that an inmate doesn't need to show a significant injury, only one that's de minimis.